Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/AppendixA-Architecture.md

 (bottom) respectively.
 The streams combine using a computational layer, described in Eqn. \ref{eqn:dueling-deep-q}, to produce output values
 $Q(s, a, \theta)$.
-Much like the original Deep-Q architecture, each layer is separated by a ReLu activations; the output layer features a linear activation.
-This network has $\approx 8e6$ weights (2x as many as the original architecture).}
+Much like the original Deep-Q architecture, each layer is separated by a ReLu activation; the output layer features a linear activation.
+This network has $\approx 8e6$ weights, 2x as many as the original architecture.}
 \label{fig:dueling-dqn}
 \end{figure}